trimble-oss/dba-dash/README.md

 You can monitor Azure SQL Server databases with DBA Dash and the application includes some Azure specific dashboards that can help with performance/cost optimization.
 The process for adding Azure DB connections is similar to normal SQL instances but each database is considered a separate instance that we need a connection to.
 You can manually add the connections for each database you want to monitor.
 Alternatively you can just a connection to the **master** database.

 If you have a connection to the master database, there are some options you can use on the "AzureDB" tab to add your other database connections:
 - Check the "Scan for AzureDBs on service start" option.
-As the name suggests database connections will be added from the master connnection on service start.
+As the name suggests database connections will be added from the master connection on service start.
 - Check the "scan for new Azure DBs every 'x' seconds" option.
 This is useful to pick up new AzureDBs.
 Also if for some reason it fails to get the connections to your user databases on service start it would re-detect them on this interval.
 - Click the "Scan Now" option.
 Use this option to add the individual database connections to the config file.